Be The One To Win A Pair Of Tickets To See Dua Lipa

 Are you going to “Be the one” to win a pair of tickets to see Dua Lipa at The Chelsea on June 28th 2018?
 All you have to do is listen to 98.5 KLUC this week for your chance to win tickets to this show taking place at the Chelsea inside the Cosmopolitan.
 Dua Lipa was recognized by Rolling Stones, Pitchfork, Complex, Fuse and Billboard for having one of the Best Pop and R&B Albums of 2017.
 Her songs “Be the One, “New Rules” and “Blow Your Mind” have made her a rising star in no time.
+This will be part of her summer tour that was just announced this week (See all tour dates here).
 Be sure to listen to 98.5 KLUC all week long to see Dua Lipa at The Chelsea.

 Wanna be the first to know about KLUC events, contests, and ticket giveaways?
 Sign-up for our weekly newsletter